Palestine–United States relations: Clinton administration (1993–2001)

-George W. Bush administration
+George W. Bush administration (2001–2009)

 U.S. attitudes towards the Palestinian Authority changed following the inauguration of President George W. Bush.
 President Bush refrained from meeting Arafat, and refrained from referring to him as "President Arafat", as Palestinian officials insisted, but only as "Chairman Arafat".
 During the first year of his administration, Bush maintained relations with the Palestinian Authority on the technical level only.
 Following another round of violence in the Palestinian territories, in June 2002 Bush expressed support for a Palestinian state following a process of negotiations.
-On June 3, 2003, Bush met for the first time Palestinian prime minister Mahmoud Abbas at a multilateral conference at Sharm el-Sheikh, a format of meeting designed to avoid a direct meeting with Arafat, now viewed negatively by Bush and the Israeli leadership.
-On July 25, 2003, Abbas visited the White House for the first time.
+On 3 June 2003, Bush met for the first time Palestinian prime minister Mahmoud Abbas at a multilateral conference at Sharm El Sheikh, a format of meeting designed to avoid a direct meeting with Arafat, now viewed negatively by Bush and the Israeli leadership.
+On 25 July 2003, Abbas visited the White House for the first time.
 At that meeting, the two leaders established the Palestine Economic Development Group, a high level joint American-Palestinian committee to overlook economic ties.

 Following Arafat's death in November 2004, the new Palestinian president Abbas became a regular visitor to the White House.
 Bush now referred to him in official communications as "President" instead of "Chairman", as was done with Arafat.
 Abbas visited the White House while receiving the honors of a head of state on six occasions between 2005 and 2008.
-During the visit of May 26, 2005, Bush stated his support for the parameters of the Palestinian state:
+During the visit of 26 May 2005, Bush stated his support for the parameters of the Palestinian state:

 Any final status agreement must be reached between the two parties, and changes to the 1949 Armistice Lines must be mutually agreed to.
 A viable two-state solution must ensure contiguity on the West Bank, and a state of scattered territories will not work.
 There must also be meaningful linkages between the West Bank and Gaza.
 This is the position of the United States today; it will be the position of the United States at the time of final status negotiations.

 Concerning the internal structure of the Palestinian Authority, Bush supported the Israeli demand for holding new presidential elections in January 2005 and parliamentary elections in January 2006.
 In January 2008 President George W. Bush visited the Palestinian Authority.

-Obama administration
+Obama administration (2009–2017)

 Relations improved under President Barack Obama.
 From the beginning of his administration, Obama pledged his support for the establishment of a Palestinian state.
 Abbas visited the White House on at least four occasions between 2009 and 2014.
 In July 2010 the PLO mission was upgraded and renamed PLO General Delegation to the United States.

 During fiscal year 2011, the U.S. government gave the Palestinian Authority $200 million in direct budget support.